enescelebii/Microservices-with-Kubernetes-and-Angular/README.md

 - **Resilient Services:** Circuit Breaker and fault tolerance via Resilience4J
 - **Full Observability Stack:** Distributed tracing, logging, and metrics with Prometheus and Grafana
 - **Cloud-Native Deployment:** All services containerized and orchestrated via Kubernetes

-## 🧭 Architecture Diagram (coming soon)
-- A visual diagram of microservices communication, Kafka event flow, and observability stack will be added soon.

 ## 👤 Author
 - [Tutorial video from Techie](https://programmingtechie.com/)